braz/DublinR-ML-treesandforests/index.md

   - A point in this plot is better than another if it is to the northwest (TPR higher / FPR lower / or both)
   - ``Conservatives'' - on LHS and near the X-axis - only make positive classification with strong evidence and making few FP errors but low TP rates
-  - ``Liberals'' - on upper RHS - make positive classifications with weak evidence so nearly all postivies identified however high FP rates
+  - ``Liberals'' - on upper RHS - make positive classifications with weak evidence so nearly all positives identified however high FP rates

 --- &twocol